 A pop-up notifies you when to change gases, as shown below:

 When diving with multiple gases, remember that the ascent time is always calculated with the assumption that you use all the gases found in the Gases menu.
 Always check that you have only the gases for your current planned dive defined before you dive.
 Remove the gases that are not available for the dive.

 Modifying gases is for emergency cases only.
-For example, due to unforeseen events, a diver might lose a gas mixture, in which case the diver could adjust to the situation by deleting that gas mixture from the gas list of Suunto EON Steel.
-This allows the diver to continue diving and get correct decompression information calculated by the dive computer.
+For example, due to unforeseen events, you might lose a gas mixture, in which case you could adjust to the situation by deleting that gas mixture from the gas list of Suunto EON Steel.
+This allows you to continue diving and get correct decompression information calculated by the dive computer.

-In another case, if for some reason a diver runs out of gas and needs to use a gas mixture from a dive buddy, it is possible to adapt Suunto EON Steel to the situation by adding the new gas mixture to the list.
-Suunto EON Steel re-calculates decompression and shows the correct information for the diver.
+In another case, if for some reason you run out of gas and need to use a gas mixture from a dive buddy, it is possible to adapt Suunto EON Steel to the situation by adding the new gas mixture to the list.
+Suunto EON Steel re-calculates decompression and shows the correct information.

 This feature is not enabled by default, it must be activated and creates an additional step to the gas menu during the dive.
 It is only available if multiple gases are selected for the dive mode.